 The Web should be an open web, all the informations published on the Web are meant to be shared.
 Linkedinfo.co is a Web service uses Semantic Web technologies and Machine Learning to link and share technical articles on the Web.

-A topic tag prediction service for technical articles.
-The model uses a pre-trained BERT and fine-tuned on the dataset of LinkedInfo.co.
+A text analysis Web service for technical articles includes topic identification and keywords extraction.
+The model of topic identification uses a pre-trained BERT and fine-tuned on the dataset of LinkedInfo.co and questions on Stack Overflow.

 The first Swift interface for XGBoost, which is an optimized distributed gradient boosting library implements Machine Learning algorithms under Gradient Boosting framework.